Sign In / Sign Out

 Viewed cross-culturally, are hygiene norms more lax or accommodating in water-poor environments?
 Within water-poor communities, can and do people adjust their own hygiene standards and their judgments of others to accommodate specific challenges of living with little water?

 Data collection was conducted in 2015.
-Papers are currently under review.
+A book is under contract with Johns Hopkins University Press.

 Uncertainty + Climate Change + Distress